SvenBroeckling/phasesix-rulebook/published/introduction_en.md

 #### Weapons

-Weapons are designed to be upgradeable in Phase Six.
+Weapons are designed to be upgradeable in {{ world_book.book_title }}.
 There is a list of weapon modifications, that make most sense for modern day weapons.
 Different ammunition is also represented as a weapon modification.
 For example: the *horror expansion* includes silver ammunition, which certainly works better against werewolves than the usual lead.
 Still, the modification makes sense  in the Middle Ages for usage with bows.
-It's the modular nature of *Phase Six* that makes it a toolkit for any scenario you can imagine.
+It's the modular nature of *{{ world_book.book_title }}* that makes it a toolkit for any scenario you can imagine.

 You can find more information about the combat rules and weapon modifications in the chapter [[chapter-combat|Combat]].

 #### Eras and extensions

-Phase Six is designed to be as flexible as possible.
+{{ world_book.book_title }} is designed to be as flexible as possible.
 It can be used for many scenarios, whether it's fantasy, science fiction, horror or stories in the "real" world.

 It offers a basic set of ready-made weapons, character templates, items and armour, which are divided into earthly eras.
 In addition, it is of course possible for a game group to create and use its own content.

-To ensure that every scenario is possible, Phase Six distinguishes between three types of extensions.
+To ensure that every scenario is possible, {{ world_book.book_title }} distinguishes between three types of extensions.

 ##### The basic rules